chriscauley/intro_to_programming/DAY2.md

 * `list.sort()` - sorts the list.

 * Notice that neither of these return a value.
-Instead the variable a_list itself is changed.
+Instead the variable `a_list` itself is changed.
 This is very different then the methods of a string.
 If you want to keep the original list, you must save it as a different variable.

 ## `While` loops and advanced flow control

-Let's go back to the original problem stated at the begining of the last problem.
+Let's go back to the original problem stated at the begining of the last section.
 We want to insure that a value taken in by `raw_input` is a number.
 You could do something like this:

 ```python
 a_string = 'not a number'